visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 Once your you have decided how your plugin will manage access to the file that it must read, the next step in writing your database reader plugin is to implement the *PopulateDatabaseMetaData*  method.
 The *PopulateDatabaseMetaData* method is called by VisIt_'s database infrastructure when information about a file's meshes and variables must be obtained.
-The *PopulateDatabaseMetaData*  method is usually called only the first time that a file format's metadata is being read, though some time-varying formats can have time-varying metadata, which requires that *PopulateDatabaseMetaData*  is called each time VisIt_ requests data for a new time-state.
+The *PopulateDatabaseMetaData*  method is usually called only the first time that a file format's metadata is being read, though some time-varying formats can have time-varying metadata, which requires that *PopulateDatabaseMetaData*  is called each time VisIt_ requests data for a new timestate.
 However, most file formats call *PopulateDatabaseMetaData*  once.

 The *PopulateDatabaseMetaData* method arguments can vary, depending on whether your file format is *STSD*, *STMD*, *MTSD*, or *MTMD* but in all cases the first argument is an *avtDatabaseMetaData* object.